kinjalrt/fabflix/README.md

   - Implemented the Main Page with Search and Browse
   - Implemented the Shopping Cart
   - Demo video and final deployment for grading P2.
+  - Added HTTPS
+  - Used encrypted password
+  - Importing large XML data files into the Fabflix database
+  - Demo video and final deployement P3

 ### Yasvi Patel
   - Implemented Single Movie page, hyperlinks and jump requirements.